zeThijs/-NMRiH-SURF-sourcemod-plugin/README.md

 Automatically enables surf mode on maps with suffic surf_* .

-The following ConVars may be used:\n sm_surf_message "Server entry message"
+The following ConVars may be used: sm_surf_message "Server entry message"

-To manually enable surf mode:\n in chat:    !surf       \n in console: sm_surf\n
+To manually enable surf mode:
+  in chat:    !surf
+  in console: sm_surf\n

-To manually disable surf mode:\n in chat:    !surfoff       \n in console: sm_surfoff\n
+To manually disable surf mode:

+  in chat:    !surfoff
+  in console: sm_surfoff\n